dslp/dslp/branching/branch-types.md

 1. A large portion of the code you write is throw-away; it's value lies in the knowledge gained rather than the functionality itself.
 2. It's often difficult to know in advance what done looks like
-3. While we don't want to merge all of our code to master, we don't want to throw it away either.
+3. While we don't want to merge all of our code to main, we don't want to throw it away either.

 Rather than reinventing the wheel, we adapted existing branching strategies to the needs of the data science lifecyle.
 For most of the code we write, we'll be able to use standard Feature/Issue branching strategies.
 For the rest, we created some new branch types and workflows for using them.